Dad’s Night Out – That Time When I Attended A Big Brother Canada Taping

 Sidenote x2: Man, Erica (an evicted houseguest this season) is popular.
 She got done dirty by a Canada voting twist, but she had a lot of fans among this particular audience.
 Conversely, when Arisa asked who we thought would win, the only contestants to be booed were Kaela and Derek (poor Derek’s family.
 Sad face).

-Once Arisa arrived, the taping actually went smoother and faster than I thought.
+Once Arisa arrived, the Big Brother Canada taping actually went smoother and faster than I thought.
 If you’ve seen an eviction episode, picture that, but then picture it playing out live in front of you.
-We saw the same intros and videos packages in order as what was shown later, with Arisa making the transitions, or throwing to breaks along the way.
+We saw the same intros and videos packages in order as what was shown later.
+Arisa was making the transitions, or throwing to breaks along the way.
 The pauses in between the action were only a few minutes long, up to the actual eviction part.

-Once Ryan (spoiler alert?) was voted out, there was a lull, as he needed to be transported from the house, to us.
-On TV, you think that as soon as they walk out the house doors, they walk into the studio, but this isn’t the case.
-Ryan did a quick sit down interview with Arisa at that time, but came back later to do a longer interview, which was to be shown on Facebook the next day.
-After the first interview, there was a long gap in the taping, as they had to get ready for the the Head Of Household competition.
+Once Ryan (spoiler alert?) was voted out, there was a lull.
+He needed to be transported from the house, to us.
+On TV, you think that as soon as they walk out the house doors, they walk into the studio.
+This isn’t the case.
+Ryan did a quick sit down interview with Arisa at that time.
+However, he came back later to do a longer interview, which was to be shown on Facebook the next day.
+After the first interview, there was a long gap in the taping.
+They had to get ready for the the Head Of Household competition.
 During this time, Philip hosted a “slop-eating contest”, where three

 unlucky lucky audience members got to try that classic Big Brother staple food.
 Surprisingly, no one gagged, and they calmly chowed down their slob.